jasonamyers/jasonamyers.github.com/_posts/2017-01-07-default-to-pprint-python-repl.md

-Recently, there was a [tweet by Ned Batchelder](https://twitter.com/nedbat/status/817827164443840512 ) that illustrated how to make python repl output prettier.
+Recently, there was a [tweet by Ned Batchelder](https://twitter.com/nedbat/status/817827164443840512 ) that illustrated how to make Python REPL output prettier.
 I went to implement it, and wanted to put together some instructions for the future.

 ## PYTHONSTARTUP